 Task assignments and reminders

-Automatically assign tasks to appropriate people when workflows trigger.
+Automatically assign tasks to the right people when workflows trigger.
 Send reminders for overdue items.
 Escalate when deadlines pass.
-This ensures nothing falls through cracks due to forgetfulness.
+This ensures nothing falls through the cracks due to forgetfulness.

 Form routing and approvals